garywoodfine/software-design-patterns/Singleton/README.md

 * **Caching:**  Data fetching is a time consuming process whereas caching required data in the application memory avoids DB calls and Singleton can be used to handle the caching with thread synchronization.

-The singleton pattern should only be used when necessary as it can introduce a potential bottleneck for the application.
+The Singleton Pattern should only be used when necessary as it can introduce a potential bottleneck for the application.
 Sometimes, the pattern ii may be viewed as an anti-pattern because it could introduce `Global State`.

 `Global state`, unknown dependencies within an application are introduced and it then becomes unclear as to how many types might depend on the information.
 Additionally, many frameworks and repositories already limit access when required, so introducing an additional mechanism might limit the performance unnecessarily.